IGELsociety/IGEL_website/content/research-coalitions.md

 #### Mark Bruhn
 Professor of English Literature, Regis University, Denver, USA.

 With a study of deixis published in 2005, Mark’s research took a turn toward “historical cognitive poetics,” which aims to assess the ways in which historical theories, practices, and interpretations of literature may contribute to present-day cognitive and empirical literary studies.
-His scholarship focuses on Romantic poetry in general and Wordsworth’s in particular, including a monograph Wordsworth Before Coleridge (Routledge, 2018) and contributions to Cognition, Literature, and History (Routledge, 2014), The Oxford Handbook of William Wordsworth (2015), The Palgrave Handbook of Affect Studies and Textual Criticism (2017), the de Gruyter Handbook of British Romanticism (2017), and Romanticism and Consciousness Revisited (2022).
-His literary-critical essays on English literature from Chaucer to Atwood have appeared in such journals as The Chaucer Review, European Romantic Review, Poetics Today, Studies in Philology, Studies in Romanticism, and The Wallace Stevens Journal.
+His scholarship focuses on Romantic poetry in general and Wordsworth’s in particular, including a monograph *Wordsworth Before Coleridge* (Routledge, 2018) and contributions to *Cognition, Literature, and History* (Routledge, 2014), *The Oxford Handbook of William Wordsworth* (2015), *The Palgrave Handbook of Affect Studies and Textual Criticism* (2017), the de Gruyter *Handbook of British Romanticism* (2017), and *Romanticism and Consciousness Revisited* (2022).
+His literary-critical essays on English literature from Chaucer to Atwood have appeared in such journals as *The Chaucer Review*, *European Romantic Review*, *Poetics Today*, *Studies in Philology*, *Studies in Romanticism*, and *The Wallace Stevens Journal*.
 [Website](https://markbruhn.weebly.com/)
 {{</ card >}}